WhitmanCS370/sp24-lab4/README.md

 ### Part B: Exercises from the end of SDX Ch.
 6

 Write a short summary of what you did below, with answers to the questions embedded in the exercises.

+we were only able to add how fast the test ran we used this using (run)